Written by Brannon Braga, Ronald D. Moore, Jeri Taylor, and Rene Echevarria

 Lt.
 Geordi LaForge (LeVar Burton) begins reviewing Lt.
 Uhnari’s personal logs in an attempt to find out what happened.
 In doing so, he feels himself drawn to the young officer.
 He learns of problems with a local Klingon captain, as well as learning of the fact that she didn’t get along too well with the only other person stationed at the outpost, Lt.
 Rocha.

 The impression Geordi gains from this is decidedly different from her Starfleet record, which details incidents of insubordination and not following orders.
 Things take a turn when Lt.
 Uhnari is found – alive – by the Klingons in an attempt to clear the name of the captain who harassed the station.

-The investigation shifts to a murder of Lt.
+The investigation shifts to the murder of Lt.
 Rocha, with Lt.
 Uhnari as the prime suspect.
 Is Geordi too infatuated with the young officer to see the truth?

 Though by far not a terrible episode of Star Trek: The Next Generation, it’s also not a terrific one.
 The episode is entirely too predictable as Aquiel is the prime suspect and Geordi’s faith in her seems to indicate he is being played for a sucker.
 The problem is that this is too obvious, meaning that it’s easy to figure out there’s more to the story than Aquiel murdering Lt.
 Rocha.

 The clues to the real story behind Lt.
 Rocha’s demise are made very obvious.
 That Aquiel’s dog is a constant presence in the story kept me wanting to shout “check out the dog!” at the television.
 It’s one of those moments that is so obvious to the viewer that I felt it cheapened the story.